neelsmith/CitableCorpusAnalysis.jl/docs/src/example/corpus.md

-# Modelling a text corpus
+# Analyzing a text corpus

-## Background
+## Summary

-From `CitableText` and `CitableCorpus`:
+We start with a corpus citable by CTS URN.
+In these examples, we'll work with a citable corpus of the extant versions of the Gettysburg Address.
+We will then construct an `AnalyticalCorpus` that matches this citable corpus with an orthography and a parser.
+With this in hand, we can create a full, morphologically aware analysis of each token in the corpus with a single function call.

-### Load a corpus
+### Load the source corpus

-In these examples, we'll work with a corpus of the extant versions of the Gettysburg Address.
-We'll load it into the `CitableTextCorpus` model from a URL.
+We can load the source data into the `CitableTextCorpus` model from a URL.

 ```jldoctest corpus
 using CitableCorpus